buka102/Wmi-2/README.md

     dotnet run --project Wmi.Api/Wmi.Api.csproj
 ```
 Or
-* with Docker (Postman collection will work as is)
+* with Docker: Run Api and Db (Postman collection will work as is)
 ```
     docker-compose up
 ```

+Web Api runs on port 8081

 **API Testing**